verbb/navigation/docs/developers/events.md

 ### The `beforeSaveNode` event

 Plugins can get notified before a node is saved.
-Event handlers can prevent the submission from getting sent by setting `$event->isValid` to false.
+Event handlers can prevent the node from getting sent by setting `$event->isValid` to false.

 ```php
 use verbb\navigation\elements\Node;